 In addition to the misuse of this wonderful chapter by the holiness sects, those who contend for the erroneous doctrine of salvation by faith alone also pervert this section of Scripture by arguing as follows.

 It is alleged that no one but a child of God is ever granted a gift of the Spirit.
-Added, then, to this premise is the fact that Cornelius and his family received the gift of the Spirit before they were immersed in water (10:47).
+Added, then, to this premise is the fact that Cornelius and his family received the gift of the Spirit before they were immersed in water (Acts 10:47).

-In fact, it does not.
 What is the flaw in the argument?
 It is this: this very case demonstrates the exception to the major premise in our opponents’ argument.
 Consider the following factors.

 The miraculous signs were designed to convince Peter and his Jewish colleagues to move forward with the process.
 They were being nudged incrementally.
 The supernatural outpouring of the Spirit would scarcely have been necessary to convince them of the validity of what they had done already.
 This is so obvious that it is exceedingly difficult to miss.

-He rehearses the fact that God chose him to be the instrument through which the Gentiles would initially hear the gospel and believe (15:7).
+He rehearses the fact that God chose him to be the instrument through which the Gentiles would initially hear the gospel and believe (Acts 15:7).
 The term “believe” is a comprehensive term summing up their entire gospel obedience (faith being the motivating action that underlies further acts of obedience, e.g., repentance and baptism).
 For examples see 4:32; 6:7; 16:33-34; 19:2-3.

-Third, to suggest that Peter administered a baptism to folks who were saved already would involve him in a theological inconsistency.
+Third, to suggest that Peter administered baptism to folks who were saved already would involve him in a theological inconsistency.
 Such would suggest that his practice in Acts 10 did not conform to his earlier teaching in Acts 2:38.
-Moreover, it would conflict with his later affirmation that “baptism saves you” (1 Peter 3:21).
+Moreover, it would conflict with his later affirmation that “baptism saves you” (1 Pet.
+3:21).

-The normative features of Acts 10, i.e., those elements consistent with an abiding pattern of redemption, are operative today.
-The miraculous
+The normative features of Acts 10 (i.e., those elements consistent with an abiding pattern of redemption) are operative today.